 Here are the results of this poll.
 Using quota sampling Dewey had 52% of the votes and Truman had 45.3% of the votes.

 The Gallop poll pioneered probability sampling.
 They used probability sampling to do this survey.
 Their results gave 46% of the votes to Dewey and 50.5% of the votes to Truman.
 The actual results of the election are given in the last column.
 See that in this case the quota sampling approach was off by quite a bit.
 From this time on probability sampling became the norm.

-When you choose your respondent, use an objective criteria.
-The major reason for poor results from quota sampling is subjectivity involved in the selection of subjects.
+When you choose your respondent use objective criteria.
+The major reason for poor results from quota sampling is the subjectivity involved in the selection of subjects.
 As soon as we introduce this type of bias, we introduce problems with our data, some of which we cannot get rid of even by acquiring additional samples.

 Basic Idea of Sampling and Estimation Section

 One interesting and important fact to note is that in most useful sampling schemes, variability from sample to sample can be estimated using the single sample selected.

 Using the sample we collect, we can construct estimates for the parameter of the population that we are interested in.
 Usually, there are many ways to construct estimates.
 Thus, we need some guidelines to determine which estimates are desirable.